 An s-curve model for deployment of new energy technologies based on analysis of past rates of technology deployment was undertaken more than a decade ago [i],

 The analysis showed that new technologies typically start with a period of exponential growth, increasing by about an order of magnitude per decade.
 When technologies reach around 1% of world energy supply their growth becomes more slower in percentage terms (though not necessarily linear).
-The post exponential rate of growth and the saturation point for each technology on its s-curve are less clearly defined.
+The post-exponential rate of growth and the saturation point for each technology on its s-curve are less clearly defined.

 There are couple of important caveats to this analysis.
 While the authors refer to the patterns as “laws” they are observed regularities rather than absolute constraints.
 Some technologies have particular factors associated with their deployment not captured by the model.
 For example, the reduced rate of growth of nuclear from the mid-1980s was driven by a particular confluence of political and economic factors, and its future growth is similarly subject to political and economic constraints in many places, although it is favoured in others.

-In view of the time required to build scale in new technologies, few energy policies seem more important than those that encourage continuing reductions in costs and increases in the rate of deployment of technologies already at scale, including wind and solar PV, along with continuing improvements in energy efficiency.
+In view of the time required to build scale in new technologies, few energy policies seem more important than those that encourage continuing reductions in costs and increases in the rate of deployment of technologies already at scale, especially wind and solar PV, along with continuing improvements in energy efficiency.

-Updated 8th December 2015
+Updated 15th December 2021

 [i] Kramer,GJ and Haigh,M. No quick switch to low-carbon energy, Nature Vol462, December 2009

 [ii] Empirically grounded technology forecasts and the energy transition.
 Rupert Way, Matthew Ives, Penny Mealy and J. Doyne Farmer Sept 14th, 2021INET Oxford Working Paper No. 2021-01